cedowens/Mod_Rewrite_Automation/README.md

 - Optional authorization token (if your C2 agent uses an Authorization token, you can include this here.
 Since the token would be random, you can just key in on the static portion of that header.
 For example if the C2 client uses a header of ***Authorization: Bearer [random value]*** then you can enter the static value of ***Bearer*** here and the script will then add ***Bearer*** as ***RewriteCond %{HTTP:Authorization} ^Bearer*** in the 000-default.conf and .htaccess files.

 Bash will then perform all of the variable replacements in the local init.tf, htaccess, and 000-default.conf files and then kick off a terraform plan and apply.
 Once you agree to the apply then terraform will stand up the Redirector in Linode.

-#### 2. Linode_http_redirector/Linode-mod_rewrite-redirector-setup.sh

-This will setup an http (non-ssl) redirector using mod_rewrite on an Ubuntu Linode nanode 1GB host.
-The script will take the following parameters for input and redirector configuration/setup:

-- source IP that you can use to ssh into your redirector (terraform will setup a ufw firewall that only allows ssh in from this source IP)

-- IP address of the backend C2 server that the redirector will sit in front of.
-Later, be sure to log into the back end C2 server and restrict http/https login only to the redirector so that your C2 server is not accessible publicly.
-I have some additional terraform scripts to help with this as well (https://github.com/cedowens/Linode_Terraform_Scripts, https://github.com/cedowens/Terraform_DigitalOcean_Scripts).

-- Your Linode personal access token

-- The local path to your ssh public key

-- The local path to your ssh private key

-- Domain name for your redirector (this will be used in the Apache config files).
-As Linode spins the host up, I usually go ahead and change the IP address in my domain provider to the IP of the recently spun up redirector.

-- User Agent (This is the regex value for a user-agent string that you want to specify which will be added into the .htaccess and 000-default.conf files.
-I have copies of these locally with placeholder values, and the bash script replaces those placeholder values with what the user enters and later terraform remotely copies these files over to the newly stood up redirector). ***IT IS IMPORTANT TO MAKE SURE THAT YOUR REGEX WORKS HERE.
-SEE EXAMPLE ABOVE IN #1***

-- Optional authorization token (if your C2 agent uses an Authorization token, you can include this here.
-Since the token would be random, you can just key in on the static portion of that header.
-For example if the C2 client uses a header of ***Authorization: Bearer [random value]*** then you can enter the static value of ***Bearer*** here and the script will then add ***Bearer*** as ***RewriteCond %{HTTP:Authorization} ^Bearer*** in the 000-default.conf and .htaccess files.

-Bash will then perform all of the variable replacements in the local init.tf, htaccess, and 000-default.conf files and then kick off a terraform plan and apply.
-Once you agree to the apply then terraform will stand up the Redirector in Linode.
+If you are using the **Linode_ssl_redirector/Linode-mod_rewrite-redirector-setup.sh** terraform will also install and run certbot to take care of letsencrypt certs for the domain you provided.